acearchive/legacy-artifact-action/README.md

 If this is `true`, then the Web3.Storage pinning service API will be used in addition to their CAR upload endpoint for improved performance.
 Only enable this if your Web3.Storage account has access to their pinning service API, which is in closed beta at time of writing.
+If your account supports this feature, then enabling it will likely improve performance.

 This option is only valid in `upload` mode when `w3s-token` is set.